- Anti-bullying Guidance

 School Safe Alert Protocol

 The County Council's Safeguarding Children in Education Officer (SCIEO) has recently worked with Nottinghamshire Police and the Nottinghamshire Safeguarding Children Partnership to update the advice and guidance to schools regarding the actions to take, when schools become aware of someone displaying concerning or threatening behaviour in the vicinity of a school.
-Updated School Safe Alert Notification Guidance; Notification Form and Flowchart are now available.
+Updated School Safe Alert Protocol Covering Letter, Guidance, Notification Form and Flowchart are now available.

 The guidance has been designed to help you to decide when it is appropriate to share your concerns with the Police and how to do this.
 The Notification Form is a template for you to complete to prepare for sharing information with the Police.
 The Flow Chart is a diagrammatic summary to aid your decision- making around whether to share your concerns with the Police, or whether your concerns are more appropriately directed elsewhere.